fkertesz/ADIOS2-bpview/README.md

 3. The BPView window will pop up with selection options and entries.
 Select a variable on the left by clicking on it.
 4. Enter an integer each for step start and step count according to available steps displayed on the left.
 Example: 1.
 5. Enter an array with brackets each for selection start and selection count according to dimensions displayed on the left.
 Example: [1,13,14].
-6. OPTIONAL: enter an erray for second selection start.
+6. OPTIONAL: Press the "More options" button for more options.
+Repeat steps 4 and 5 for the additional options except for the step count which is set to 1.
+Press the "Selection 1" button to select variable 1 and the "Selection 2" button to select variable 2.
+Pressing the "More options" button automatically switches to selection 2.
+Press the "Hide" button to hide the extra options and utilize the other plotting/display options.
-7. Click on "Display" button if data is to be displayed or "Plot" button if data is to be plotted.
+7. Click on "Display" button to display data or "Plot" button to plot data.
+8. OPTIONAL: If a step series was plotted, press the "Next" button to show the plot of the next step or press the "Previous" button to show the plot of the previous step.
-8. Repeat steps 3-7 to get another display/plot.
+9. Repeat steps 3-7 to get another display/plot.
-9. Press X on the top right of the window to close it, or press X on the top right of the BPView window or press Control+C in the terminal to close all of the windows and stop the program.D
+10. Press X on the top right of the window to close it, or press X on the top right of the BPView window or press Control+C in the terminal to close all of the windows and stop the program.

 Data Display: